klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 **Instructions:**

+1. **Open the Game Page File:**

-1. Open `src/app/game/[gameId]/page.tsx`.
+   Open `src/app/game/[gameId]/page.tsx`.

-2. Import the `api` object and use it to fetch the guesses for the current game.
-3. Pass the fetched guesses to the `GameBoard` component as a prop.
+2. **Import Necessary Dependencies:**

+   - `GameBoard` component.
+   - `api` from your server API.

+3. **Implement the `GamePage` Component:**

+   Create an async function that fetches the guesses for the current game using `api.guesses.findByGameId(gameId)`.
+Then, render the `GameBoard` component with the necessary props.

+**Understanding Server Components:**

+By default, components in the `app` directory are server components.
+This means they can fetch data on the server before rendering, similar to server-side rendering in Angular Universal.

 **Hints:**

-- This is a server component, so you can directly use async/await without the need for useEffect or useState hooks.
-- Use the `params` object to access the `gameId` from the URL, similar to how you might access route parameters in Angular.
+- Use the `params` object to access `gameId` from the URL.
-- Remember that in Next.js, the file name `[gameId]` creates a dynamic route segment.

-Here's a starting point for your game page:
+- Since this is a server component, you can use async/await directly.

+**Starting Point:**

 ```typescript
 // src/app/game/[gameId]/page.tsx